 Data Product Revisions

-A data product revision may be created when a change to a sensor or processing pipeline is so significant that data from different revisions of the same data product are not directly comparable and should be used with caution when combining for use or analysis.
+If an instrument or protocol is significantly changed to the extent that users should be aware of potential issues with incompatibility, we will generate a new Revision of the data product, denoted by a change in data product identifier.
+Data from different revisions of the same data product are not directly comparable and should be used with caution when combining for use or analysis.
 Upon a data product revision, the REV field of the data product identifier will be incremented.
 The data product identifier takes the form DPL.PRNUM.REV, where DPL is the data product level, PRNUM is the product number, and REV is the product revision.
-For example, the data product identifier for the first revision of the 2D Wind Speed and Direction data product is DP1.00001.001.
-The full revision history for each data product can be found in the Data Product Catalog which will also include short summaries of the changes made between revisions.
+Each data product revision will be findable in the Explore Data Product page, along with a short summary of the changes made between revisions.